Updated May 5, 2023

 Step 1: Go to Developer Tab > Controls > Insert > Form Controls > List Box.

 Step 2: Click on List Box and draw in the worksheet; then Right-click on the List Box and select the option Format Control.

 Step 3: Create a month list in column A from A1 to A12.

-Step 4: Once you have selected Format Control, it will open the below dialog box; go to the Control tab in the input range select the month lists from A1 to A10.
+Step 4: Once you have selected Format Control, it will open the below dialog box; go to the Control tab in the input range and select the month lists from A1 to A10.
 In the cell link, give a link to cell B1.

 We have linked our cell to B1.
-Once the first value has selected the cell B1 will show 1.
+Once the first value has been selected, cell B1 will show 1.
 Similarly, if you select April, it will show 4 in cell B1.

 Examples of List Box in Excel